Affinity bias is the unconscious tendency to prefer people who share similar backgrounds, interests, or experiences.

 Passing over people for promotions

-Leaders dismissing new and different ideas
+Dismissing new and different ideas

 Overlooking people for praise and rewards

-<<Track bias in hiring with a recruiting metrics template.>>
+<< Track bias in hiring with a recruiting metrics template >>

 Importance of limiting affinity bias